 In the panic of 1873, the Pershings lost all their holdings with the exception of the home and one of the farms.
 John and his brother, James, gained the complete responsibility of the farm when their father took a job as a traveling salesman.

-Second Lieutenant John J. Pershing’s first assignment in 1886 was with the Sixth Cavalry at Fort Baynard, N.M., against the Apache Indians led by Chief Geronimo.
-He fought with the Sixth Cavalry in 1891 on the Dakota-Nebraska border where Chief Sitting Bull was killed, and the Tenth (Black) Cavalry in the Battle of San Juan Hill during the Spanish-American War in 1898.
+Second Lt.
+John J. Pershing’s first assignment in 1886 was with the 6th Cavalry at Fort Baynard, N.M., against the Apache Indians led by Chief Geronimo.
+He fought with the 6th Cavalry in 1891 on the Dakota-Nebraska border where Chief Sitting Bull was killed, and the 10th (Black) Cavalry in the Battle of San Juan Hill during the Spanish-American War in 1898.

 In 1900, he was assigned to the Philippine Islands, was an observer of the Russo-Japanese War in Manchuria in 1905 and in 1906 was promoted to captain brigadier by President Theodore Roosevelt.
 He returned to the Philippines where, in 1909, he became governor of the Moro province, thoroughly defeating the Moros.
 In 1914, Pershing took command of the American forces on the Mexican border in the campaign against the revolutionary leader Francisco "Pancho" Villa.

-In 1917, Pershing was sent to France as Commander-in-Chief of the American Expeditionary Forces in World War I. His tasks included organizing, training and supplying an inexperienced force that quickly grew to more than two million.
+In 1917, Pershing was sent to France as commander-in-chief of the American Expeditionary Forces in World War I. His tasks included organizing, training and supplying an inexperienced force that quickly grew to more than 2 million.
 In 1919, he was named the General of the Armies of the United States (one rank above five-star general) by a special act of Congress.

 During his military career, Pershing was a professor at the University of Nebraska and an assistant instructor at West Point.
 Here, he was given the name "Black Jack" because of his previous affiliation with the black cavalry.
 He married Frances Warren in 1905 and had four children, three of which perished in a fire along with Mrs. Pershing in 1915.
 Pershing won the Pulitzer Prize for history in 1932 for his memoirs, "My Experiences in the World War."
 He died on July 15, 1948, and was buried in Arlington National Cemetery with highest military honors.